it3xl/git-repo-sync/README.md

 Ask me.
 I'll answer on you questions ASAP.<br/>
 See my contacts at [it3xl.ru](http://it3xl.ru).

-If you are not ready to spend your time, then I can do everything for you.<br/>
-I am offering a complete package that includes

-* Working solution
-* One year support
-* Automated backups of your repositories
-* Notifications about conflict solving or branch deletion
-* reasonable customizations for you cases

 ## Features

 * Prevention of an occasional deletion of an entire repository.